Get Your FREE Weekly Meal Planner Here

 When you can handle them without burning yourself, finish peeling the skins off of them.
 Then either chop, slice, half, or quarter them, whichever you prefer and place in freezer bag.

-Two avocados next to a sliced avocado
+Two whole avocados next to a sliced avocado

 Now you can stock up on your beloved avocados and have them with any meal you choose